Via Christi recognized as a “top performer” - NewsBreak

 Via Christi recognized as a “top performer”

-WICHITA, Kan. ( KSNF ) — A regional hospital is recognized for being one of the best in the country, based on a U.S. News and World Report.
+WICHITA, Kans. — A regional hospital is recognized for being one of the best in the country, based on a U.S. News and World Report.

 The report has named Ascension Via Christi St. Francis as a Best Regional Hospital for